Mcdonald - Cheeseburger(edited) (1 burger)

 How to consume Mcdonald - Cheeseburger(edited) without glucose spikes

-If possible, choose a whole grain or multigrain bun for your cheeseburger to increase fiber content, which can help in moderating blood sugar spikes.
+If possible, request a whole grain bun for your cheeseburger to increase fiber content.

 Find Glucose response for your favourite foods